aivision2020/OctSceneScan/README.md

       output(x,y,z) <- level i+1 with TSDF(x,y,z) and F(x,y,z)
 		  return output

-If i is the last level, the input TSDF should already be 32^3 and and we should not call the next level.
+0 is the last level.
+The input TSDF should already be 32^3 and and we should not call the next level.
 Instead the prediction block is a simple 3D convnet that should output the surface prediction at the input TSDF resolution: 3x32^3

 ## Hello World
 As a hello world I generate a TSDF from random ellipsoids in a 32^3 grid and add gaussian noise.
 This is small enough to run a full 3D conv net (no hyrarchy, no dynamic branching…)